-For those of you that are looking for an EMR software, the number one question you should ask the vendor is, ‘Why is your EMR software different’?
+For those of you who are looking for an EMR software, the number one question you should ask the vendor is, ‘Why is your EMR software different’?

-For those of you that have already chosen an EMR software, do you consider your implementation successful?
+For those of you who have already chosen an EMR software, do you consider your implementation successful?

-By various counts, any where from 50-70% clinics are considering switching their EHR software.
+By various counts, anywhere from 50-70% of clinics are considering switching their EHR software.
 Some Electronic health record implementations are on schedule with all stakeholders of the practice fully involved in achieving their set goals.
 Others struggle at the onset and eventually stall; leading to partial or no success.